coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 form of a creature of a different type is not subject to slaying and bane effects directed at that type of creature.

-A ranger's favored enemy bonus is based on knowing what the foe is, so if a creature that is a ranger's favored enemy polymorphs into another form, the ranger is denied his bonus.
+A ranger’s favored enemy bonus is based on knowing what the foe is, so if a creature that is a ranger’s favored enemy polymorphs into another form, the ranger is denied his bonus.

-A dwarf 's bonus for fighting giants is based on shape and size, so he does not gain a bonus against a giant polymorphed into something else, but does gain the bonus against any creature polymorphed into a giant.
+A dwarf ’s bonus for fighting giants is based on shape and size, so he does not gain a bonus against a giant polymorphed into something else, but does gain the bonus against any creature polymorphed into a giant.

 ### Psionics

-Telepathy, mental combat and psychic powers---psionics is a catchall word that describes special mental abilities possessed by various creatures.
-These are spell-like abilities that a creature generates from the power of its mind alone---no other outside magical force or ritual is needed.
-Each psionic creature's description contains details on its psionic abilities.
+Telepathy, mental combat and psychic powers—psionics is a catchall word that describes special mental abilities possessed by various creatures.
+These are spell-like abilities that a creature generates from the power of its mind alone—no other outside magical force or ritual is needed.
+Each psionic creature’s description contains details on its psionic abilities.

 Psionic attacks almost always allow Will saving throws to resist them.
 However, not all psionic attacks are mental attacks.
 Some psionic